hoijui/projvar/README.md

           - unknown:    NOTE: The rust masters said, this is better then Option<None>!

   -v, --verbose...
           More verbose log output; useful for debugging.
-See -F,--log-level for more fine-graine control.
+See -F,--log-level for more fine-grained control.

   -F, --log-level <log-level>
           Set the log-level